Services and Facilities

 When you first visit the Office of Extended Studies, use the Visitor Lot.
 After you complete your course registration, you should register your vehicle with Parking Services.
 You will need a photocopy of your current vehicle registration and an Ithaca College photo ID.
 The fee to register a vehicle to park on campus is $64 per semester, or $128 per year.
 (There is no charge for summer parking.)
 After your vehicle is properly registered, all student (red) lots are available for your use.
 For your convenience, you can also register your vehicle online using your Ithaca College Netpass Username and Password (an Ithaca College Netpass account will be provided to you as part of the registration process).

 Campus recreational facilities are available to students.
 They include a state-of-the-art fitness center, which houses an exercise area, an aerobics studio, an indoor climbing wall, and two gymnasiums; and the indoor swimming pool in Hill Center.
 Outside are a track, tennis courts, and, during the summer, a pool.

 Ithaca College seeks to ensure that all students with disabilities are provided access to and are able to participate fully in its programs and activities.
 If you have a documented disability or feel you may have an undiagnosed learning problem, please feel free to contact the Office of Academic Support Services for Students with Disabilities at 607-274-1005.

-The writing center annex, located in Smiddy 109, offers tutoring to students who need assistance with any stage of the writing process.
+The Ithaca College Writing Center offers tutoring to students who need assistance with any stage of the writing process.
 Services include help with reading comprehension and study skills, individual instruction in English for nonnative speakers, one-on-one conferences, instructional handouts, and a reference library.